Ky Ebright: Personal life

 According to friend and interviewer Arthur Arlett, Ebright was small of stature (befitting a coxswain) and was affectionately nicknamed "The Little Admiral".
-He married Kathryn Doty Gruber Ebright (1907–2001); their families were friendly and were neighbors.
-They had two children, a son Malcolm and a daughter Margaret.
+He married Kathryn Doty Gruber Ebright; their families were friendly and were neighbors.
+They had two children.

-On November 25, 1979, Ebright died in Berkeley, California at the age of 85.
+On November 25, 1979, Ebright died in Berkeley, California, at the age of 85.
 In 1996, Gregory Peck, one of Ebright's former students, donated $25,000 to the rowing crew in honor of his coach.